AbrJA/ConnectionPools.jl/README.md

 pool = ConnectionPool{Resource}(5)
 ```

-- Use a connection from the pool (using withresource is recommended):
+- Use a connection from the pool:
 ```julia
 withresource(pool) do resource
     # ... use the connection ...